jvirkku/temp-humidsensor/README.md

 You can find the code in a separate file in this repository.

 Note that you need to install libraries in order for the code to work.
-* [DHT11](https://github.com/dhrubasaha08/DHT11/) library created by Dhruba Saha You can find this library in Arduino IDE library manager
+* [DHT11](https://github.com/dhrubasaha08/DHT11/) library created by Dhruba Saha.\
+  You can find this library in Arduino IDE library manager
 * [Wire.h](https://docs.arduino.cc/language-reference/en/functions/communication/wire/) for communicating with I2c, you should find this in your default libraries in Arduino IDE
 * [LiquidCrystal I2C](https://docs.arduino.cc/libraries/liquidcrystal-i2c/) a library for I2C LCD displays.

-HDT11 sensor
+HDT11 sensor\
 ![1000056029](https://github.com/user-attachments/assets/b4384ec3-d226-4ad3-842c-44009a7e7294)

-Lcd 16x2 with I2c adapter soldered to it.
-You can also use the lcd without I2c adapter but then the schematics will be different.
+Lcd 16x2 with I2c adapter soldered to it.\ You can also use the lcd without I2c adapter but then the schematics will be different.\

 ![1000056027](https://github.com/user-attachments/assets/b276b522-84c9-4e8d-848d-52309d7b4da0)

 ## Schematics